designrevolutions/p2p_ssl_cplusplus_messenger/README.md

 ./client

-You will now be prompted to answer questions where you give the host server IP address, port number and you name.
+You will now be prompted to answer questions where you give the host server IP address, port number and your name.

 Version 2: